• Skip to primary navigation

 Although both feature a thin cutlet of meat cooked in a lemon butter sauce, the difference lies in the type of meat used and sauce texture.

-While piccata favors a more acidic flavor profile due to the lemon juice presence in the sauce, scallopini takes a more subtle approach as there is usually only a fraction of butter added to the dish prior to cooking.
+While piccata favors a more acidic flavor due to the lemon juice presence in the sauce, scallopini takes a more subtle approach as there is usually only a fraction of butter added to the dish prior to cooking.

 So, no matter which one you end up ordering-whether it's scallopini or piccata-you will be sure to enjoy an authentically delicious Italian meal at your next restaurant outing.